 Residents will gain a broad understanding of the evolution of Earth and its life, the processes that have shaped our planet, the intersections of Earth processes and resources with society, and the character and threat to water supplies.

 Residents will learn the components of weather; how the climate system works; what factors cause climate to change; how climate has changed in the past and how sensitive it is today; how scientists study climate change using models, observations and theory; and the consequences of climate change for life in the future.

 SCI 680 Science Research Practicum

 Residents develop firsthand knowledge of the practice of science through a variety of methods, including fieldwork expeditions, investigations in laboratory settings, and engagement in secondary research methods.
-Learn more about Museum residencies here.
+Learn more about the Practicum here.